eslager/Leaflet-Intro/README.md

 ## Try it yourself

-For the next section of the tutorial, I suggest that you download this [starter file](https://github.com/ejslgr/Leaflet-Intro/blob/master/code-samples/earthquakes-starter.html), open it in Atom, and follow along to make the changes yourself.
+For the next section of the tutorial, I suggest that you download this <a href="https://github.com/ejslgr/Leaflet-Intro/blob/master/code-samples/earthquakes-starter.html" download>starter file</a>, open it in Atom, and follow along to make the changes yourself.

 You'll note that the starter file (called earthquakes-starter.html) is very similar to the basic Leaflet map we looked at above, except that we've removed the marker and changed the center and zoom level.
 Next, we'll add some data.